appium/appium-espresso-driver/docs/reference/capabilities.md

 Custom path to a ChromeDriver executable on the host file system.
 Takes priority over [`appium:chromedriverExecutableDir`](#chromedriverexecutabledir).

+Refer to the [Managing ChromeDriver guide](../guides/hybrid.md#managing-chromedriver) for more details.

 ### chromedriverExecutableDir

 | Name | Type | Default |